Monk: Yes. Yes, quite terrible. This tea has all the necessary ingredients, but it lacks the most important one. ...Balance.

 - Intangibles are often used as ingredients for Artifacts in Exalted.
 For example, the Mantle of Brigid (an incredibly powerful sorcery-enhancer) was made from the moment of humanity's discovery of Sorcery.

-- From Portal the inteligence sphere rambles on about the Cake recipe as follows.
-It starts wich perfectly natural ingredients, then doesn't let you forget garnishes such as the insubstantial.
+- From Portal the intelligence sphere rambles on about the Cake recipe as follows.
+It starts with perfectly natural ingredients, then doesn't let you forget garnishes such as the insubstantial.

 - Subverted in a skit in Tales of Vesperia which has Yuri claiming Love is the secret ingredient to his cooking.
 Yuri's only saying it so as not to reveal the real secret to his cooking.

-- Umineko no Naku Koro ni has the [Colour] Keys that become the main 'weapons' of both the protagonist and the antagonists from Episode 5 onwards.
+- Umineko: When They Cry has the [Colour] Keys that become the main 'weapons' of both the protagonist and the antagonists from Episode 5 onwards.
 They are made of truths and theories.

 - Sigil in Planescape: Torment is full of many, many portals that only open for a specific key.
 Sometimes that key is an actual physical object, though it can just as easily be a key phrase, or even just a thought or an abstract idea.
 Since Sigil (and Planescape in general) is all about Clapping Your Hands If You Believe, it's not quite as ridiculous as it might seem.

-- From Futurama: "Mom's Robot Oil: Made with 10% More Love than the Next Leading Brand".
+- "Mom's Robot Oil: Made with 10% More Love than the Next Leading Brand".
 In this case, "Love" is also a registered trademark.

 - The Penguins of Madagascar, "Misfortune Cookie":

 Julien: That is a misfortune cookie.
 It's just like a regular fortune cookie, only it's full of hate, and bile, and sugar, and evil!

 Private: That doesn't sound very good, except for the sugar part.